 Oxycodone is a powerful opioid painkiller found in other prescription drugs like Percocet and OxyContin.
 Opioids are among the most physically addictive drugs that can be consumed.
 Even though oxycodone is given as a medication to treat moderate to severe pain, people that misuse it can easily become dependent on it.

 Being aware of some of the common warning signs and symptoms of oxycodone abuse can help you identify when love is slipping may have a serious problem.
-Some of these signs and symptoms include:

 Ready To Get Treatment?